 When you decide to sell, first gather all the documents you need, namely:

 - The deed of trust or real estate contract

 - Information on escrow payments and disbursements

-- Proof of taxes and homeowner’s insurance payments
+- Proof of tax and homeowner’s insurance payments.

-Be sure to look for a reputable note buyer and seek multiple quotes before agreeing to sell your note.
+Look for a reputable note buyer.
+Seek multiple quotes before agreeing to sell your note.

-Once you’ve settled on a buyer, expect a brief underwriting process and a relatively short wait before receiving your funds.
+Once you settle on a buyer, expect a brief underwriting process and a short wait to receive your funds.

 These are tough questions: whether to sell a note, and which type of note sale is best.

 We offer you a simple, practical way to invest in real estate, based on best practices from top investors.

 With Alvernia as your guide, you avoid the “trial and error” approach and the need to spend on specialized real estate education — so you free up more capital to invest.